goossaert/kingdb/README.md

 You can learn more in the [KingDB documentation](doc/kingdb.md) and the [KingServer documentation](doc/kingserver.md).

-###How do I install KingDB?
+###How to install KingDB?

-You can find intallation instructions in the [installation section](doc/kingdb.md#2-how-to-install-kingdb) of the documentation.
+You can find installation instructions in the [installation section](doc/kingdb.md#2-how-to-install-kingdb) of the documentation.

 KingDB has no external dependencies and has been tested on: